-English Language Proficiency Assessments for California ("ELPAC") Testing
+English Language Proficiency Assessments for California ("ELPAC") Testing placement, and to report progress for accountability.

 All students who indicate that their home language is other than English will be tested with the ELPAC.
 The ELPAC has four proficiency levels (Level 4: well developed; Level 3: moderately developed; Level 2: somewhat developed; and Level 1: minimally developed) and is aligned with the 2012 California ELD Standards.